Search

 What is the best time of year to visit Malaysia?

 Malaysia has a hot and humid climate all year round.
-However, there is a dry season and a rainy season, so bear this in mind when booking your trip to Malaysia.
+However, there is a dry and a rainy season, so bear this in mind when booking your trip to Malaysia.

 10 days in Malaysia itinerary Langkawi